indigo-dc/wattson/gitbook/user.md

 # User Guide
 Using wattson is made as easy as possible.
-In case you are lost orchent provides a lot of information with its 'help' command, just call `wattson --help`.
+In case you are lost wattson provides a lot of information with its 'help' command, just call `wattson --help`.

 ```
 $ wattson --help
 usage: wattson [<flags>] <command> [<args> ...]

 The WaTTS client.

-Please store your access token in the 'WATTSON_TOKEN' and the issuer id (up to version 1 the issuer url) in the 'WATTSON_ISSUER' environment
+Please store your issuer id (up to version 1 the issuer url) in the 'WATTSON_ISSUER' environment variable:

+  export WATTSON_ISSUER=<the issuer id>

-variable: 'export WATTSON_TOKEN=<your access token>', 'export WATTSON_ISSUER=<the issuer id>'.
-The url of watts can be stored in the environment variable
+The url of WaTTS can be stored in the environment variable 'WATTSON_URL':

-'WATTSON_URL': export WATTSON_URL=<url of watts>
+  export WATTSON_URL=<url of watts>

+It is possible to either pass the access token directly to wattson or use oidc-agent to retrieve access tokens.
+To use oidc-agent the environment variable
+'OIDC_SOCK' needs to point to the socket of the agent and 'WATTSON_AGENT_ACCOUNT' needs to contain the oidc-agent account name to use, the account needs to be
+loaded, else it will fail:

+  export OIDC_SOCK=<path to the oidc-agent socket> (usually this is already exported)
+  export WATTSON_AGENT_ACCOUNT=<account of oidc-agent to use>

+If you want to pass the access token directly please use the WATTSON_TOKEN variable:

+  export WATTSON_TOKEN=<access token>

 Flags:
       --help       Show context-sensitive help (also try --help-long and --help-man).